THEVAPERSGUIDE

 • Total: ~10 calories per 2ml pod (if ingested)

-For a 10ml bottle of e-liquid, you're looking at roughly 40-50 calories total - if you were to drink it (which you absolutely should not do).
+For a 10ml bottle of e-liquid, you're looking at 40-50 calories total, if you were to drink it.
+Which you absolutely should not do.

-To put this in perspective, a single medium apple contains about 95 calories.
-An entire 10ml bottle of vape juice, consumed orally, would contain fewer calories than half an apple.
+For perspective, a single medium apple has about 95 calories.
+An entire 10ml bottle of vape juice, consumed orally, would have fewer calories than half an apple.

-But here's the critical point: these numbers only matter if you're eating the liquid.
-You're not - you're inhaling it.
+But here's the thing: these numbers only matter if you're eating the liquid.
+You're not.
+You're inhaling it.

 Do You Actually Absorb Those Calories?

-This is where the distinction between ingestion and inhalation becomes important.
+The distinction between ingestion and inhalation matters here.

-When you eat or drink something, it passes through your digestive system where your body breaks it down, absorbs nutrients (including calories), and converts them to energy or stores them as fat.
-Your stomach and intestines are specifically designed for this job.
+When you eat or drink something, it goes through your digestive system.
+Your body breaks it down, absorbs nutrients (including calories), and converts them to energy or stores them as fat.
+Your stomach and intestines are built for this job.

-Your lungs are not.
-The respiratory system is built for gas exchange - pulling oxygen in and pushing carbon dioxide out.
-It is not designed to process nutrients or absorb caloric energy from substances that pass through it.
+Your lungs aren't.
+The respiratory system handles gas exchange, pulling oxygen in and pushing carbon dioxide out.
+It's not designed to process nutrients or absorb caloric energy from substances passing through.

 When you inhale vapor:

-• Most of the VG and PG is exhaled back out
+• Most of the VG and PG gets exhaled back out

-• A small amount may be absorbed into the bloodstream through the lung tissue
+• A small amount may absorb into the bloodstream through lung tissue

-• Any absorbed VG/PG is metabolized by the liver, but in quantities so small they're physiologically insignificant
+• Any absorbed VG/PG gets metabolized by the liver, but in quantities so small they're physiologically insignificant

 • The process is fundamentally different from digestion

-No published studies have demonstrated measurable caloric absorption from vaping.
-The scientific consensus is that any caloric intake from inhaling vapor is effectively zero - certainly not enough to register on any nutritional scale or affect your body weight.
+No published studies have shown measurable caloric absorption from vaping.
+The scientific consensus is that any caloric intake from inhaling vapor is effectively zero.
+Not enough to register on any nutritional scale or affect your body weight.

 Vaping, Nicotine, and Weight

-While vaping itself doesn't add calories, there's a related concern worth addressing: the relationship between nicotine and body weight.
+Vaping itself doesn't add calories, but there's a related concern worth mentioning: the relationship between nicotine and body weight.

 • Reduce hunger signals

-This is why many smokers and vapers notice weight gain when they quit.
-It's not that the nicotine was burning calories - it's that the absence of nicotine removes the appetite suppression, leading to increased food intake.
+This is why many smokers and vapers gain weight when they quit.
+The nicotine wasn't burning calories.
+Without the appetite suppression, people just eat more.

-If you're concerned about weight changes when reducing or quitting nicotine, consider:
+If you're worried about weight changes when reducing or quitting nicotine, zero nicotine vapes can help you transition away from nicotine while keeping the habit:

-• Gradually reducing nicotine strength rather than stopping abruptly
+• Try gradually reducing nicotine strength instead of stopping cold turkey

-• Keeping healthy snacks available for when cravings hit
+• Keep healthy snacks around for when cravings hit

-• Consulting a healthcare provider for personalized advice
+• Talk to a healthcare provider for personalized advice

-Important: Vaping is not a weight management tool.
-It carries its own health risks and should never be started for the purpose of appetite suppression or calorie avoidance.
-If you're struggling with weight management, speak with a healthcare professional about evidence-based approaches.
+One thing to be clear about: Vaping is not a weight management tool.
+It has its own health risks and should never be started for appetite suppression or calorie avoidance.
+If you're struggling with weight management, talk to a healthcare professional about evidence-based approaches.

 Does Vape Juice Contain Sugar?

-Another common question, especially from those watching their sugar intake.
-The answer: most e-liquids do not contain actual sugar (sucrose).
+Another common question, especially from people watching their sugar intake.
+The answer: most e-liquids don't contain actual sugar (sucrose).

-The sweet flavors you taste in dessert, fruit, and candy-flavored vapes come from:
+The sweet flavors in dessert, fruit, and candy-flavored vapes come from:

-• Ethyl maltol - a flavor compound that produces a sweet, cotton-candy-like taste
+• Ethyl maltol, a flavor compound that creates a sweet, cotton-candy-like taste

-These compounds deliver sweetness to your taste buds without the caloric content of real sugar.
-However, it's worth noting that sweeteners like sucralose are notorious for gunking up coils faster, requiring more frequent coil replacements.
+These compounds taste sweet without the calories of real sugar.
+Worth noting though: sweeteners like sucralose are notorious for gunking up coils faster, so you'll need more frequent coil replacements.

-Some cheaper or less reputable e-liquid brands may use ingredients that aren't clearly disclosed, so it's always best to buy from established manufacturers that provide full ingredient transparency.
+Some cheaper or less reputable e-liquid brands may use ingredients they don't clearly disclose.
+Stick with established manufacturers that provide full ingredient transparency.

 The Bottom Line

-E-liquid ingredients like VG and PG technically contain calories - about 4 calories per gram when ingested orally.
-A full 2ml pod contains roughly 5-10 calories worth of these ingredients.
-However, since you're inhaling vapor rather than eating liquid, your body absorbs effectively zero calories from vaping.
+E-liquid ingredients like VG and PG technically contain calories, about 4 per gram when ingested orally.
+A full 2ml pod has 5-10 calories worth of these ingredients.
+But since you're inhaling vapor rather than eating liquid, your body absorbs effectively zero calories from vaping.

-Vaping will not affect your daily caloric intake, contribute to weight gain, or impact your diet in any measurable way.
+Vaping won't affect your daily caloric intake, contribute to weight gain, or impact your diet in any measurable way.
 The calories-in-vape-juice question is more of a chemistry curiosity than a practical health concern.

-• Vaping is not risk-free and non-smokers should not start
+• Vaping isn't risk-free, and non-smokers shouldn't start

-• Vaping is not a weight management or appetite control tool
+• Vaping isn't a weight management or appetite control tool

 • Nicotine withdrawal (not vaping itself) can affect appetite and weight

-• If you have concerns about weight or nutrition, consult a healthcare professional
+• If you have concerns about weight or nutrition, talk to a healthcare professional

 Sources